MileHacker Logo

 Infrastructure Overview

-• Older city parts, public transport often lack ramps or elevators.
+• Older city parts, public transport often do not have ramps or lifts.

 • Numerous tourist sites present steps and uneven terrain.